Acid Reflux, Gastric Reflux & GERD Singapore

 While occasional discomfort may seem minor, persistent acid reflux can lead to GERD, which can impact your digestive health and overall quality of life.

-What is Acid Reflux & GERD?
+What Is Acid Reflux, Gastric Reflux & GERD?

 Acid reflux is a condition that occurs when stomach acid flows back into the oesophagus, the tube that connects the throat to the stomach.
 This backflow can cause irritation and inflammation of the oesophagus, leading to a range of uncomfortable symptoms.